The effects of micro-managing your next-action lists and how to keep your lists up to date.

 Use your next action list hundreds of times a day.
 As soon as your main next-action lists turn over quickly, prioritization will feel like overhead.
 Free yourself from the weight of slow moving lists:

 • Stop reordering.
 Your tasks should be small enough that you are able to complete them in a few days.
 If you feel the need to put tasks on top of the list, you have tasks on there which you are avoiding.
 The order should not be that important, since you consider all the next actions on the list when deciding what to do next.
 If you use a todo list software that lets you set up the sorting of your tasks, set the sorting by age.
-You can see which tasks you are procrastinating on.
+You can see which tasks you are postponing on.
 DoNext sorts the next-actions by date and you cannot reorder tasks.

 • Stop daily planning.
 Moving tasks to a separate list each day is just another way of reordering.
 You will constantly be moving tasks from one daily plan to the next.
 Lists called today often are outdated before the day even started.
 If you are focused on only a few big priorities, the next actions for the smaller commitments are probably still in your head.
 Instead, keep fast moving next action for each of your commitment on the next action list.
-Decide what you will do in each moment considering intuitively the current time and energy you have.
+Decide what you will do at each moment considering intuitively the current time and energy you have.

 How to free your lists from over structuring